linpi27/ps1/README.md

 ### Option 2
 Follow [this link to a Colab version of the `nb.py` program](https://colab.research.google.com/drive/1_gpP0qj0G130_dypwDzfA9oGzzNovGOi?usp=sharing).
 This is a good option if you aren't used to administering Python and managing libraries on your own computer, but it will involve a lot of "restart and run all".
 The notebook explains how to get the data into Colab.

+**Regardless of which option you choose you are required to submit a PDF with answers to all the questions in this README!**

 ### For everyone, regardless of which option you choose
 There are three directories of files: